SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 `c8y.license` : Provide the absolute path of the license file.
 The file extension must be “.licence”, e.g. /home/admin/myown.iot.com.licence.
 Make sure that the file path is valid and the file exists in the local machine.

 `apama.license` : Provide the absolute path of the Software AG Apama license file.
-The file extension must be ".xml",  e.g. */home/admin/ApamaServerLicense101.xml*. <br> <br>This is an optional licence file, you can leave this field empty
+The file extension must be ".xml",  e.g. */home/admin/ApamaServerLicense101.xml*. <br> <br>This is an optional licence file, in case you do not want to use it you should  leave this field empty.
 If the file path is specfied, make sure that the file path is valid and the file exists in the local machine.